makoreuriel-collab/energy-infrastructure-africa/README.md

 Access to electricity is a key driver of economic and social development.
 It supports education, healthcare, business activity, and overall quality of life.
 Despite progress over the past two decades, many African countries still face significant challenges in expanding reliable energy access, particularly in rural areas.

-This project uses data from the World Bank and IEA to examine electricity access across selected African countries, comparing national, urban, and rural trends, and placing regional progress in a global context.
+This project analyzes electricity access across selected African countries using data from the World Bank and IEA.
+Using Python, I visualized national, urban, and rural trends to better understand how access varies across countries and regions.

 ## Objective